-Our Faculty does not provide any grants or other funding options that are intended to cover tuition fees of foreign-language study programs.
+Our Faculty does not provide any grants or other funding options that are intended to cover the tuition fees of foreign-language study programs.

 The MEYS also offers scholarships from the International Visegrad Fund.
 Established in 2000, its goal is to promote closer co-operation between the four Visegrad Group countries – Czech Republic, Slovakia, Hungary, and Poland.
 The program offers various types of grants for different shareholders; the Visegrad Scholarship is intended for Master’s and Doctoral students.
-These scholarships are awarded not only to applicants from the Visegrad countries but also to applicants from Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Croatia, Georgia, North Macedonia, Moldova, Monte Negro, Russian Federation, Serbia and the Ukraine, enabling them to study in one of the V4 countries; the same rules apply also to applicants from Kosovo.
+These scholarships are awarded not only to applicants from the Visegrad countries but also to applicants from Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Croatia, Georgia, North Macedonia, Moldova, Monte Negro, Russian Federation, Serbia and Ukraine, enabling them to study in one of the V4 countries; the same rules apply also to applicants from Kosovo.
 More information on the Visegrad fund is available on the MEYS website or the Visegrad Fund website.